Schinzel/web-blocks/doc/tasks/annotation-phase4-response.md

     }

     /**
-     * The purpose of this function is to add or update the Content-Type header
+     * Add or update the Content-Type header
      * on a response while preserving existing headers.
      *
      * @param response The original response